JuhiJadhav/Group12_BigDataProject/README.md

 ## Research Objectives and Questions
+- What regions have the best site variables?
+- What regions have the least amount of maintenance needed?
+- What sites are the densest and can they still be useful if their density rose?

+//Old
 - What regions have increased alternative energy usage?
 - What regions have decreased alternative energy usage?
 - Which types of energy sources have increased or decreased in certain times?